-A deed, lease, contract, instrument, document or agreement of any kind, whether written or oral, by which the Skawahlook, a member or any other person purports to grant, dispose of, transfer or assign an interest in the land after the date this Land Code takes effect must conform to the requirements of this Land Code and laws passed pursuant to the Land Code.

-A person who is not a member may hold a mortgage, lease, license, easement or statutory right-of-way in the land, but may not hold a certificate of possession in accordance with this Land Code.
+- A deed, lease, contract, instrument, document or agreement of any kind, whether written or oral, by which the Skawahlook, a member or any other person purports to grant, dispose of, transfer or assign an interest in the land after the date this Land Code takes effect must conform to the requirements of this Land Code and other applicable Skawahlook Law. - A person who is not a member may hold a life estate, mortgage, lease, license, easement or statutory right-of-way in the land, but may not hold a certificate of possession in accordance with this Land Code.

-Transfer and assignment of interests
+Transfer and Assignment of Interests

-- A member may transfer or assign in writing an interest in the land held by that member to another member or the Skawahlook subject to the terms of the instrument the interest is granted under. - Except for transfers, assignments or mortgages under sections 28, 40(2) and 41, and transfers that occur by operation of law, including transfers of estates by testamentary disposition or in accordance with a law enacted under section 88: - (1) there will be no transfer or assignment of an interest in the land without the written consent of Council; and - (2) the grant of an interest or license is deemed to include subsection 29(1) as a condition of any subsequent transfer or assignment.
+- A member may transfer or assign in writing an interest in the land held by that member to another member, non-member, or Skawahlook subject to this Land Code, other applicable Skawahlook Law, and the terms of the instrument the interest is granted under. - Except for transfers, assignments or mortgages under sections 28, 40(2) and 41, and transfers that occur by operation of law, including transfers of estates by testamentary disposition or in accordance with a Skawahlook Law enacted under section 76: - (1) there will be no transfer or assignment of an interest in the land without the written consent of Council; and - (2) the grant of an interest or license is deemed to include subsection 29(1) as a condition of any subsequent transfer or assignment.

-Registration of interests
+Registration of Interests

-- Any interest in the land created or granted after this Land Code takes effect is not enforceable unless it is registered in the First Nation Land Register and any applicable registration fees have been paid. - Any instrument granting an interest in or licence in relation to the land that requires the consent of the Council or community approval shall include a certificate issued by the Land Advisory Committee indicating that the applicable consent or approval has been obtained. - Any instrument registered in the First Nation Land Register which does not include the certificate referred to in section 31 is void. - An original copy of the following instruments must be deposited in the First Nation Land Register: - (1) any grant of an interest in or licence in relation to the land; - (2) any transfer or assignment of an interest in or licence in relation to the land; - (3) every land use plan, subdivision plan or resource use plan; and - (4) this Land Code and any amendment to this Land Code.
+- Any interest in the land created or granted after this Land Code takes effect is not enforceable unless it is registered in the First Nation Land Register and any applicable registration fees have been paid. - Any instrument granting an interest in or licence in relation to the land that requires the consent of Council or community approval shall include a certificate issued by the Land Advisory Committee indicating that the applicable consent or approval has been obtained. - Any instrument registered in the First Nation Land Register which does not include the certificate referred to in section 31 is void. - An original copy of the following instruments must be deposited in the First Nation Land Register: - (1) any grant of an interest in or licence in relation to the land; - (2) any transfer or assignment of an interest in or licence in relation to the land; - (3) every land use plan, subdivision plan or resource use plan; and - (4) this Land Code and any amendment to this Land Code.